ashiqahmed005/test-app/README.md

 # TestApp
-Simple Api call and data Visualization for minimum purposes.
+Simple Api call and data Visualization for minimum purposes Test task.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.5.
 For running the application install node packages